 Some women use the ring every day without a one-week break to keep from getting their periods.
-They simply replace the ring every three weeks with a new ring.
+They simply keep the ring in for one month, take it out, and insert a new one right away.
 If you use the ring continuously, it is normal to have spotting or bleeding the first six months.
 It may get less over time.
 Some women stop having any bleeding at all.
 This is normal and will not harm your body.

 Helpful Tips About Using the Vaginal Ring

 It’s pretty common for women to make a mistake at some time when using the vaginal ring.

 If you use the ring, the key to protecting yourself from an unplanned pregnancy is knowing what to do if you make a mistake or if the ring slips out of your vagina.